-Income from management fees amounted to NIS 129 million in the Reporting Period, compared with NIS 124 million in the corresponding period last year.
+Income from management fees in the Reporting Period and second quarter amounted to NIS 259 million and NIS 130 million, respectively, compared with NIS 250 million and NIS 126 million in the corresponding period and corresponding quarter last year, respectively.

-In the Reporting Period, real positive yields were recorded in profit sharing policies that were sold between 1991 and 2003.
-Nonetheless, due to a real aggregate negative yield on these policies, Harel Insurance did not record variable management fees in the Reporting Period, but only fixed management fees.
+In the Reporting Period and corresponding period last year, due to a real aggregate negative yield on profit sharing policies that were sold between 1991-2003, Harel Insurance did not record variable management fees in the Reporting Period, but only fixed management fees.
 Pursuant to the mechanism for collecting management fees set out in the legislative arrangement, insurance companies will not collect variable management fees in respect of profit-sharing policies that were sold between 1991 and 2003, until sufficient investment profits are attained in respect of assets held to cover yield-dependent liabilities, to cover the accrued investment losses.
-At March 31, 2024, the non-collection of management fees due to the real aggregate negative yield until a cumulative positive yield is attained was estimated at NIS 141 million.
-Notably, immediately prior to the date of publication of the financial statements, the estimate for the non-collection of management fees is NIS 193 million.
+At June 30, 2024, the non-collection of management fees due to the real aggregate negative yield until a cumulative positive yield is attained was estimated at NIS 181 million.
+Notably, immediately prior to the date of publication of the financial statements, the estimate for the non-collection of management fees is NIS 123 million.